 (a) Safe Driving Day.
 A safety incentive program has been established for those employees required to drive a vehicle or operate a heavy piece of equipment in the course of their daily assigned activities.
 As part of the Village's safety program, employees expected to drive a Village vehicle or share responsibility for driving a Village vehicle for at least 80 days in a calendar year are eligible for a Safe Driving Day.
-The Safe Driving Day is provided to qualified employees who are determined to have had no preventable accidents or no preventable accidents have occurred in which an employee shares responsibility in the previous calendar year.
+The Safe Driving Day is provided to qualified employees who are determined to have had no preventable accidents or no preventable accidents have occurred in which an employee shares responsibility in the previous year.
+Beginning with the benefit award in 2019, the benefit period will be from Nov 1st through Oct 31st.
 The employee must have worked for the Village in a capacity requiring him to drive a vehicle or operate a heavy piece of equipment for at least nine (9) months during the previous year.